 - Conferring daily with local and federal law enforcement

 - Educating members of the campus community as to measures they can take to increase their personal security

 - IU Southeast Chancellor Patterson-Randles issued a statement to encourage freedom of inquiry, freedom of debate, and respect for the dignity and rights of others

 - Supporting forums related to war issues

 - Educating students, staff, and faculty about things they can do to increase their personal security

-- Counseling students through our Personal Counseling Service
+- Counseling students through our Counseling and Psychological Service

 In the event of an emergency, how will the campus communicate with students, faculty, staff, and parents?